Analysis | How Trump stumbled through defending his first four years as president

 The greatest before covid came in, the greatest economy in history, lowest unemployment numbers.
 Everything was good.
 Everything was going.
 And by the way there was unity going to happen.
 People were calling me.
 For the first time in years they were calling, and they were saying it’s time maybe.
 And then what happened?
 We got hit, but now we’re building it back up again.

 Even with the pandemic shuttering businesses, the economy is Trump’s political strength right now, with polls showing voters tend to approve of the job he’s doing and trust him slightly more than Democrat Joe Biden to handle it.
-But Trump inherited an economy on the upswing from the Obama administration that didn’t jump any higher than the good years under Obama.
+But Trump inherited an economy on the upswing from the Obama administration that didn’t jump any higher than the good years under President Barack Obama.

-Interestingly, Trump didn’t mention his one major legislative accomplishment that was directed at boosting the economy, the 2017 tax reform law, perhaps because it proved unpopular enough to cost Republicans the majority in the House of Representatives next year.
+Interestingly, Trump didn’t mention his one major legislative accomplishment that was directed at boosting the economy, the 2017 tax overhaul law, perhaps because it proved unpopular enough to cost Republicans the majority in the House of Representatives the next year.

 It’s also not clear what Trump meant by “there was unity going to happen.”
 It was an odd line for a president known for sowing division.
-His own former defense secretary, Jim Mattis, lashed Trump this summer for being “the first president in my lifetime who does not try to unite the American people — does not even pretend to try.
+His own former defense secretary, Jim Mattis, lashed out at Trump this summer for being “the first president in my lifetime who does not try to unite the American people — does not even pretend to try.
 Instead, he tries to divide us.”

 Then he talked about the military